Ankit17028/SpringPostgresJWT/README.md

 **Backend (Spring Boot with PostgreSQL)**
 - The Spring Boot application handles authentication, authorization, and RBAC logic.
 Configured with PostgreSQL for persistent data storage, the backend runs on port 8080.

-Endpoints:
-/register (POST): Registers a new user.

-/login (POST): Authenticates a user and returns a JWT.

-/roles (GET): Retrieves all roles (Admin access).

-/users (GET): Retrieves all users (Admin access).

 ## Frontend (React.js)
 The frontend, running on port 3000, provides a user-friendly interface for user registration, login, and managing roles.